 - to provide a process of open and transparent decision making.

-The mission of the District Board of Health is to promote and protect the health of individuals and communities.
-We do this by educating, mobilizing, and collaborating with the public to prevent disease, reduce health disparities, and enhance the quality of life.
+The mission of the Mahoning County District Board of Health is to promote and protect the health of individuals and communities.
+We do this by educating, mobilizing, and collaborating with the public to prevent disease, reduce health disparities, and enhance the quality of life in Mahoning County.